clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 *All the information displayed here could be retrieved to local ``platform: homeassistant`` sensors as desribed in several examples in this Cookbook, however, this time we take a different approach.
 Instead of pulling the data by ESPHome, we'll be pushing it from Home Assistant, to native :doc:`/components/text/lvgl` components.*

 The weather condition icons we use are from MDI.
 We import just the ones corresponding to the weather conditions supported by the Weather integration in Home Assistant.
-For all the other labels you can use any [font]({{< ref "components/lvgl/_index#lvgl-fonts" >}}) of your choice.
+For all the other labels you can use any [Fonts]({{< ref "components/lvgl/_index#lvgl-fonts" >}}) of your choice.

 ```yaml
 binary_sensor: